top of page

 • Cons: low response rates, shallow answers, risk of survey fatigue

-Tip: keep it to five to ten minutes, pilot test with a few people first, and avoid jargon.
+Keep it to five to ten minutes, pilot test with a few people first, and avoid jargon.
 If a question would not change what you do next, drop it.
+Reality Check: If you need 300 completed responses and if you expect (say) a 15% response rate, you need to invite at least 2,000 people.
+Plan your outreach accordingly.

 Good for: depth and the “why” behind behaviour.
 Interviews are helpful when you need to explore complex issues or personal stories.
 They can be face to face, by phone or online.